teach-afp/www/input/lecture2.md

        src="./assets/img/translateshape.png">
   </div>

-  Observe that if a picture is moved `n` units to the left, then the characteristic functions should be applied to `x - n` instead.
+  Observe that if a picture is moved `n` units to the right, then the characteristic functions should be applied to `x - n` instead.

   ```haskell